Soccer-FIFA appointment of supermodel Lima 'baffling' - ex-Council member Dodd

 "In a FIFA World Cup year, that's the message that should be ringing loud and true around the world.
 Where a supermodel fits into this is truly baffling."

-This month, Dodd criticised FIFA for a lack of understanding of the women's game amid reports that Saudi Arabia's tourism authority would sponsor the July 20-Aug.
+Dodd recently criticised FIFA for a lack of understanding of the women's game amid reports that Saudi Arabia's tourism authority would sponsor the July 20-Aug.
 20 World Cup.

 (Reporting by Hritika Sharma in Bengaluru; Editing by Robert Birsel)